 Record your dreams on your phone – another practicable and easy solution is to record your dreams, either voice-record or in your notes

-If you still don’t have your dream journal and if you find writing your dreams as something not so interesting, check out this:
+If you still don’t have a dream journal and if you find writing your dreams as something not so interesting, check out this:

-This journal offers an easy way to explore your subconscious, to ”analyze” and easily put down more about the last dream that you had.
+This journal offers an easy way to explore your subconscious, to ”analyze” and quickly put down more about the last dream that you had.

-It will definitely make the experience much more pleasant and fun, especially if you are not a big fan of dream journaling!
+It will make the experience much more pleasant and fun, especially if you are not a big fan of dream journaling.

 Experts demonstrate that REM periods occur at ninety-minute intervals.
 This is the time you will most likely be dreaming.
-Setting an alarm to wake you at these intervals is important.
+Setting an alarm to wake you at these intervals is essential.

-There is a high probability to recall the dreams in the night than wait till the morning.
+There is a high probability of recalling the dreams in the night than wait till the morning.

-With a definite sleeping pattern, you can set alarm at given intervals, for instance, after 90-100 minutes (during REM stage) to wake up and record your dreams in your journal.
+With a definite sleeping pattern, you can set the alarm at given intervals, for instance, after 90-100 minutes (during the REM stage) to wake up and record your dreams in your journal.